Skip to main content

 Web

 There is no need to create any client credentials for the web, since it uses the same client ID as the server.
-However, you have to modify the server credentials inside the Google Cloud Console.
+However, you have to modify the server credentials in the Google Auth Platform.

-Navigate to Credentials under APIs & Services and select the server credentials.
+Navigate to Clients and select the server credentials (the one configured as a Web application).
 Under Authorized JavaScript origins and Authorized redirect URIs add the domain for your Flutter app, for development, this is http://localhost:<port> where the port is the port you are using.

 info